-The good news for many gay and lesbian couples: A growing number of states allow them to file joint state income tax returns.
-The other good news: The federal government now allows married same sex couples to file joint federal income tax returns.
+The good news for many same sex couples: A growing number of states allow them to file joint state income tax returns.
+The other good news: The federal government allows married same sex couples to file joint federal income tax returns.
 However, for unmarried couples, the federal government and the states can have starkly different rules, which can make taking advantage of domestic partnership arrangements difficult at tax time.
 Here’s help to guide you through the nuances of filing as a couple—and finding the method that offers you the best tax advantages.

 If you are married under state law then your marriage is recognized under federal law for tax filing purposes.
 This is true even if you are domiciled in a state that doesn't recognize your marriage.
 In this case, you can file a joint federal tax return and a single filing status state tax return.